 Everything seems well on the surface, but deep down not many Croatians can forgive the Serbians for the way they destroyed their precious place.

 The same for the Serbs.
-In both ways shows some friction.
+In both ways shows some friction from the war experiences.

 Continents of my life